CauanMendes05/Automation-Project---Registration/README.md

 ### How it Works:
 - To change product data, access the "produtos.csv" file;
 - The code "pergar_posição" has the function of providing the current position of the mouse cursor.
-It was used in the creation of the code."
+It was used in the creation of the code.